arnauddhaene/brunel/README.md

 ```

 ### results
-*note : only 100 ms of total simulation are shown*
+*note : only 100 ms of total simulation (1000 ms) are shown for plot clarity*

 * case A